Post-OCR Document Correction with large Ensembles of Character Sequence-to-Sequence Models: Methodology

 To counter the ``boundary effect", it is possible to add robustness to the output by using all the n-grams of the input.
 In the splitting step, the string to correct is split into character n-grams.
 In the correction step, each window is corrected in parallel using the sequence model.
 The merging step produces the final output by combining the output from the windows, taking advantage of the overlapping between them and a voting scheme influenced by a weighting function described below.
 To evaluate the method, the final output is compared with the correct transcription using CER.
 An example of this method is depicted in Fig. \ref{fig:n-grams}.

-An essential part of the n-grams variation is how the partial outputs are combined into the final output.
+An essential part of the n-grams variation is how the partial outputs are combined.
 Since the partial corrections have an offset of one, the outputs can be combined by aligning them and performing a vote to obtain the most likely character for every position.
-This vote is equivalent to processing the whole input with an ensemble of $n$ sequence models that operate on segments of offset 1, where $n$ is the order of the n-grams.
+This vote is equivalent to processing the whole input with an ensemble of $n$ models, each one operating on segments of offset 1, where $n$ is the order of the n-grams.

 Since a character corrected in the middle of an n-gram has more context than a character in the edges, it is reasonable to think that they should have different weights in the vote.
 To express this difference, we used three different weighting functions, given by the following formulae: